gallenc/solent2Public/workup/experimental/session2/Exercise1c.md

 ## Storing the list in the session Object

 Whenever a user first browses to our jspexample3.jsp page, we need to create a new list of names and store this in the session object.
-Every subsequent visit to the page should retreive the list from the session object.
+Every subsequent visit to the page should retrieve the list from the session object.

 Sessions store and retrieve objects using a name value pair.
 The session object doesn't know or care what the object is, so we need to tell our program how to use the retrieved object.
-When we retireve an object from a session, we need to 'cast' it to the correct object type before we can use it.
+When we retrieve an object from a session, we need to 'cast' it to the correct object type before we can use it.
-The following segment tells the compiler that the Object retrieved from the session is actualy a List of Strings.
+The following segment tells the compiler that the Object retrieved from the session is actually a List of Strings.
 This is called casting an object.
 Note that an object can only be casted to another type if it implements the same interfaces as the casted type.
 ```